sj-piano/bitcoin_toolset_python3/README.md

 max_spend_percentage: Maximum percentage of total available input value that may be spent in the transaction.
 Can be integer or string.
 If string, can be a float value.

+input_selection_approach: A list of strings.
+Currently, can contain only one value, which can be either 'largest_first' (the default value) or 'smallest_first'.
+Choosing largest inputs first from the available list minimises transaction fees.
+However, sometimes it is desirable to select the smallest inputs first, often in order to consolidate inputs into larger ones during periods of relatively low network fees.